Peer Reviewed Research Studies on Wi-Fi Radiation

 Many people ask “What research has been done on Wi-Fi frequencies?
 Do we know that they are as harmful as cell phone radiation frequencies?”

-In response, we would state that all wireless frequencies currently used by the public are categorized as radiofrequency radiation.
-People have not been using Wi-Fi for as long as they have been using cell phones, so the research that has looked at long term use of cell phones is very important in considering the long term health risks from wireless and Wi-Fi specifically.
+Importantly, all wireless frequencies currently used by the public are categorized as radiofrequency radiation.
+People have not been using Wi-Fi for as long as they have been using cell phones, so the research on humans that has looked at long term use of cell phones is very important in considering the long term health risks from wireless and Wi-Fi specifically.

 The World Health Organization International Agency for the Research on Cancer’s classification of wireless radiofrequency frequencies a Class 2B carcinogen includes wireless radiation from any transmitting source such as cellphones, baby monitors, tablets, cell towers, radar, other wifi, etc. The radiofrequency classification applies to RF-EMF in the range of 30 KHz to 300 GHz emitted from any device.
 Cell phone frequencies commonly start at 900 MHz (with some cell phones having up to 7 antennas all at different frequencies) and Wi-Fi device frequencies are at 2.45 GHz and 5GHz.